axeluhl/sailing-analytics/wiki/info/landscape/paris2024/olympic-plan-for-paris-marseille-2024.md

 This can be caused by a deadlock, VM crash, Full GC phase, massive performance degradation or other faulty behavior.
 We then need to actively close the reverse SSH port forward from the cloud to the production master's 8888 HTTP port, as a precaution switch the RabbitMQ tunnel from the cloud-based to the local RabbitMQ instance so that in case the production master "wakes up" again, e.g., after a Full GC, it does not start to interfere with the now active shadow master on the RabbitMQ fan-out exchange.
 On the shadow master we need to re-configure the SSH tunnels, particularly to target the cloud-based RabbitMQ and have the reverse port forward on port 8888 target the shadow master on site now.

-### Test Primary Mater Failures with no Internet Connection
+### Test Primary Master Failures with no Internet Connection

 Combine the above scenarios: a failing production master (hardware or VM-only) will require different tunnel re-configurations, especially regarding the then local security-service.sapsailing.com environment which may need to move to the shadow laptop.